 The Hungarian Pumi Club of America runs a rescue program for homeless and abandoned Pumik.
 Visit their website to see a listing of Pumi dogs available for rescue.

-Most of the dogs in the rescue program are adults that are surrendered due to personal crises such as financial difficulty, medical problem or divorce.
-These adult dogs usually have some prior training, which is a bonus.
+Most of the dogs in the rescue program are adults that people surrendered due to personal crises such as financial difficulty, medical problems or divorce.

-Although they are rare in American animal shelters, it is still a good idea to visit your local animal shelter or humane society just in case.
+Although Pumik are rare in American animal shelters, it is still a good idea to visit your local animal shelter or humane society just in case.
 Let the staff know that you are looking for a Pumi or Pumi mix.

 You can also search for this breed on adoption websites such as Petfinder.com.